 Religious School meets weekly on Sunday mornings except during major Jewish holidays or public school vacations.
 Parents can drop off their children and return at the end of class, or stay in the synagogue.
 We provide a comfortable space for parents to relax in our Kiddush room, where an espresso machine and the Sunday New York Times are available to them.
 Parents are also welcome to sit in on Religious School classes.

-In between periods is Kehila Time, our all school assembly, which includes singing and Havdalah.
-Kehila Time is led by the rabbi, providing interaction with clergy for all the children every week.
+After second period we have Kehila Time, our all school assembly, which includes singing and Havdalah.
+Kehila Time is led by the Rabbi, providing interaction with clergy for all the children every week.
 Lessons from the Giborim session are reinforced during Kehila Time with a special song for each of the heroes.
 Singing and dancing in the Havdala service gives children a chance to move around and also to reflect on the blessings of Shabbat and their hopes for the week to come.
 These assemblies as well as multi-age celebrations of holidays lead to strong bonds between older and younger students, bonds that extend beyond the classroom.

 Religious School students at CAA look forward to special holiday events and sessions, which are planned for each of the Jewish holidays celebrated during the school year.
 Holiday “stations” allow students to learn different aspects of each holiday in a relaxed manner, and to engage in holiday crafts and other activities.
 Over the course of the year, the students experience "dwelling" in the CAA sukkah and celebrating the New Year of the Trees with a fruit and nut seder.
 The fun continues with a Purim Carnival, and with searching the building by flashlight for any remaining leavened chametz before Passover.
 In the spring, the Israel Fair gives the students more insight into our Jewish homeland.
 And the end of year LaG Ba'Omer picnic is a wonderful way to wind down the school year.